 Use the chat function to ask any questions and interact with your fellow participants.
 If you need any technical help, use the chat function too.

-Even if you don’t want to have your camera on in the main sessions please turn it on in the breakout rooms
+Even if you don’t want to have your camera on in the main sessions, please turn it on in the breakout rooms

 In the main session if you want to speak use the ‘raise hand’ (see below) to get the facilitator’s attention and unmute yourself.
 Feel free to use the other reactions too when appropriate.